arohatgi29/Seismic-Processing-using-Madagascar/README.md

 Result('spec100','mute100 spec100','SideBySideAniso')
 ```
 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/fk_before.png">
 The spectra clearly shows the upper and lower frequency limits of the vibroseis sweep [8 - 95 Hz].
 Carrying forth with 2 millisecond sampled data [Nyquist frequency 250 Hz] is clearly not required.
-We will resample to a 4 ms sample rate [Nyquist frquency of 125 Hz].
+We will resample to a 4 ms sample rate [Nyquist frequency of 125 Hz].
 Since there are no frequencies above 95 Hz in this data we do not strictly need to first apply an anti-alias filter prior to resampling.

+**`sfbandpass`** to apply bandpass filter

 ```Shell